Media

 2. Reconnect with your values.

-Chronic stress and challenging life events can interfere with valued living when managers focus entirely on problem-solving and regaining a sense of control that they lose track of what matters most.
+Chronic stress and challenging life events can interfere with valued living when managers focus entirely on problem-solving and regaining a sense of control, losing track of what matters most.

 Losing touch with one's values at work is characterized by an excessive emphasis on controlling the negative rather than living out the positive.
 However, research reveals a strong correlation between living out one's values and resilience to stressful events.

-Managers can cultivate a path toward resilience by engaging in behaviours aligned with their personal and professional values.
+Managers can cultivate resilience by engaging in behaviours aligned with their personal and professional values.
 Values are one's beliefs, ethics and deeply held convictions.
-When managers reconnect with their organization's values that mean the most to them, it can become a buffer against burnout and provide an impetus to regaining passion and strength.
+When managers reconnect with the organization's values that mean the most to them, it can serve as a buffer against burnout and provide impetus to regain passion and strength.

 What can leaders do to support burnt-out managers?